-- 3.1 The application site is located at the western corner of the Southside Regeneration Zone (SRZ) on the southern edge of the City Centre.
+- 3.1 Planning Committee (18th July 2018) deferred this application to allow further design work to take place on the tower element and entrance to the building at the base of the tower.
+Revisions have been made to the proposed development since then and these are referred to in paragraphs 7.13 -15.
+The comments of Councillor Heaton have also been added to the representations received.
+The three additional conditions proposed in July's update sheet have also been included in the draft decision notice at the end of this report (numbered at conditions 10, 24 and 26.
+Lastly, information about bin storage and recycling arrangements which was contained in July's update sheet is set out at paragraph 7.36 - 3.2 The application site is located at the western corner of the Southside Regeneration Zone (SRZ) on the southern edge of the City Centre.
 It is located at the junction of Wilford Road, Queens Drive, Waterway Street West and Traffic Street and is bound by all four streets.
 The site is largely rectangular in shape and measures approximately 2.77 ha in area.
 It is currently split into two uses with the northern part a cleared site which has been used for temporary parking and the southern part which is occupied by the Plumb Centre trade/retail unit, with access from Traffic Street.
-The site slope upwards from east to west. - 3.2 The site lies within a mixed commercial environment currently comprising industrial, warehouse and office uses.
+The site slope upwards from east to west. - 3.3 The site lies within a mixed commercial environment currently comprising industrial, warehouse and office uses.
 To the east of the site is a large cleared site, which sits between Traffic and Waterway Street.
-The City Council's Karlsruhe House is an office located at the eastern end of Traffic Street. - 3.3 On the northern side of Traffic Street is a cleared and vacant site which has previously had permission for a 10 storey office development (approved 2012).
-Adjacent to this in an easterly direction is an Enterprise car rental unit, a further cleared site with planning permission for an apartment development, and the Castle Rock Brewery and its associated buildings. - 3.4 To the south the site is bounded by the southern ring road and tram line.
-Beyond this transport infrastructure and the associated acoustic screening are the dwellings of the Meadows - 3.5 The site has been the subject of various small scale planning permissions which have no bearing on the consideration of this application.
+The City Council's Karlsruhe House is an office located at the eastern end of Traffic Street. - On the northern side of Traffic Street is a cleared and vacant site which has previously had permission for a 10 storey office development (approved 2012).
+Adjacent to this in an easterly direction is an Enterprise car rental unit, a further cleared site with planning permission for an apartment development, and the Castle Rock Brewery and its associated buildings. - 3.5 To the south the site is bounded by the southern ring road and tram line.
+Beyond this transport infrastructure and the associated acoustic screening are the dwellings of the Meadows - 3.6 The site has been the subject of various small scale planning permissions which have no bearing on the consideration of this application.
 Of greater relevance are two planning permissions for major development on the northern side of Traffic Street, referred to above, which are as follows: - 3 Wilford Road, on the opposite side of Traffic Street to the north (planning ref.
 11/01251/PFUL3).
 Planning permission granted in 2008 and subsequently renewed in 2012 for the erection of new office/retail development with associated basement parking.
-The development took the form of an 9/10 storey building - Former Hindle and Caliba Site, east of Enterprise car rental (planning ref.
+The development took the form of an 9/10 storey building

+Former Hindle and Caliba Site, east of Enterprise car rental (planning ref.
 15/03198/PFUL3).
 Planning permission granted in 2016 for 62 apartments in a four storey building